 Santo António, the island’s capital, is located on the east coast of the island.
 Picturesquely positioned on reclaimed marshland between two rivers, the city is a mix of colonial and traditional island architecture.
 Take a stroll around the central square ‘Marcelo da Veiga’, named after the writer who was born on the island, and visit the island’s oldest church ‘Nossa Senhora da Conceiçâo’, which has undergone restoration several times, and the handicraft stores located here.

 The island’s colonial and plantation history is still evident.
 Cocoa and coffee crops were introduced by the Portuguese, and bananas, coconuts, breadfruit and pineapples remain staples of the local diet.
-No visit to the island is complete without a guided tour of, or stay at, a former plantation (Roça): Roça Sundy, Roça Belo Monte, Roça Porto Real are open for visitors.
+No visit to the island is complete without a guided tour of, or stay at, a former plantation (Roça); Roça Sundy, Roça Pacienca, Roça Porto Real are open for visitors.